corynorris/FreeCodeCamp/README.md

 # Free Code Camp Projects
 ## Overview
-My solutions for the free code camp's ~800 hour course.
+My solutions to the HTML, CSS and JS components of free code camp's ~800 hour course.

 ## Contents
 The repository is divided into 2 folders: